Serving

 Total

-This brick red curry paste is very popular in Thailand, probably used more than any other.
-In hotness it's midway between the yellow and Green Curry Paste, so making it involves much less suffering than making the green others.
+In Thailand, this brick red curry paste is used more than any other.
+In hotness it's midway between the Yellow Curry Paste and the Green Curry Paste, so making it involves less suffering than the green.

 1